Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 ## Advanced syntax for setting length and volume of notes

-When using the toNote function or the N function, it is possible to write the note length and volume in a string with a new syntax
+When using the to_note function or the N function, it is possible to write the note length and volume in a string with a new syntax
 For example, now we want a note type with note length of 1 and volume of 80 for C5, so we can write

 ```python